by Bill McBride on 10/31/2016 01:41:00 PM

 The first graph shows investment in offices, malls and lodging as a percent of GDP.
 Office, mall and lodging investment has increased a little recently, but from a very low level.

-Investment in offices increased in Q3, and is up 24% year-over-year -increasing from a very low level - and is still near the lows for previous recessions (as percent of GDP). .
+Investment in offices increased in Q3, and is up 28% year-over-year -increasing from a very low level - and is now above the lows for previous recessions (as percent of GDP).

-Investment in multimerchandise shopping structures (malls) peaked in 2007 and is up slightly year-over-year.
+Investment in multimerchandise shopping structures (malls) peaked in 2007 and was up year-over-year.
 The vacancy rate for malls is still very high, so investment will probably stay low for some time.

 The second graph is for Residential investment components as a percent of GDP.
 According to the Bureau of Economic Analysis, RI includes new single family structures, multifamily structures, home improvement, Brokers’ commissions and other ownership transfer costs, and a few minor categories (dormitories, manufactured homes).

-Home improvement was the top category for twenty consecutive quarters following the housing bust ... but now investment in single family structures has been back on top for the last 7 quarters and will probably stay there for a long time.
+Home improvement was the top category for five consecutive years following the housing bust ... but now investment in single family structures has been back on top for three years and will probably stay there for a long time.

 However - even though investment in single family structures has increased from the bottom - single family investment is still very low, and still below the bottom for previous recessions as a percent of GDP.
 I expect further increases over the next few years.

-Investment in home improvement was at a $178 billion Seasonally Adjusted Annual Rate (SAAR) in Q1 (just under 1.0% of GDP).
+Investment in home improvement was at a $223 billion Seasonally Adjusted Annual Rate (SAAR) in Q2 (about 1.1% of GDP), and is up 9% year-over-year.